Tuning the shear-thickening of suspensions through surface roughness and physico-chemical interactions

-These rough fumed silica particles can also be made hydrophobic by silanization [Fig.~\ref{fig3}(c)].
-The corresponding rheology, illustrated in Fig.~\ref{fig3}(b) for different volume fractions, shows strong similarity with the case of the smoother particles discussed in Fig.~\ref{fig1}(f).
+These highly-textured fumed silica particles can also be made hydrophobic by silanization [Fig.~\ref{fig3}(c)].
+The corresponding rheology, illustrated in Fig.~\ref{fig3}(b) for different volume fractions, shows strong similarity with the case of the less rough hydrophobic particles discussed in Fig.~\ref{fig1}(f).
 The abrupt discontinuous shear-thickening transition observed for hydrophilic rough particles is spectacularly attenuated by the hydrophobic surface treatment.
-Nonetheless, these suspensions of rough hydrophobic particles still exhibit a weak and yet noticeable shear-thickening behavior at large shear rate.
+Nonetheless, these suspensions of highly-textured hydrophobic particles still exhibit a weak yet noticeable shear-thickening behavior at large shear rates.
 However, this CST is only observed over a narrow range of volume fractions $\phi_{\rm CST}\simeq 3.4\% \le \phi \le 7\%$.
-Beyond this range of volume fractions, the shear thickening is swamped by the rapid rise in the low shear-rate viscosity (denoting the development of a strong thixotropic behavior and the presence of a yield stress) [see Fig.~\ref{fig3}(b) and the corresponding phase diagram in SI-7].
-The existence of a weak but measurable shear thickening for rough hydrophobic particles at moderate volume fraction demonstrates the possibility of generating some shear thickening even in the absence of attractive chemical forces.
+Beyond this range of volume fractions, the shear thickening is swamped by the rapid rise in the low shear-rate viscosity (denoting the onset of a strong thixotropic behavior and the presence of a yield stress) [see Fig.~\ref{fig3}(b) and the corresponding phase diagram in Fig.~\ref{figS7}].
+The existence of a weak but measurable shear thickening effect for these rougher hydrophobic particles at moderate volume fraction demonstrates the possibility of generating some shear thickening even in the absence of attractive chemical forces.
 This has also been reported for other experimental systems \cite{Osuji:2008}, and recent simulations \cite{Singh:2018,Jamali:2019}.
-However, local reversible chemical bonds such as interparticle hydrogen bonds enhance this phenomenon and are necessary to induce DST.
+However, local reversible chemical bonds such as interparticle hydrogen bonds dramatically enhance this phenomenon and are essential to induce DST.